Why do you need clay bar treatment after using automatic car wash

 Once you have picked up the surface contaminants from one area on the clay bar, knead the clay to reveal a new clean spot.

-6: Check your work
+6: Inspect your work

 Put the clay bar in a safe place and take a clean microfiber towel to dry the surface.
 You always want to make sure to dry each surface where you used a clay bar to remove contaminants and spray lubricant on.

-Start Step 2 on a new surface and keep going until your car is completely clean.
+Repeat from Step 2 on a new surface and keep going until your car is completely clean.

 7: Protect the car's paint after clay bar treatment

 Always follow up with paint sealants or wax when claying your car.
 The wax will prevent new surface contaminants from forming on your car's paint.

 When you use a clay bar, essentially, you are cleaning off the clear coat of the paint of the car.
 That way, you are leaving it bare without any protection.
 It is very crucial to apply a protective layer after you are done with claying the car.

 A car wax is a good start to protect your car from contaminants.
 It is the cheapest solution to protect your car after the clay bar treatment.